 UV-absorbing-blue-light-emitting fluorophores. p-TIRF and lg-TIRF systems can be used with UV excitation, a feature not available in o-TIRF.
 There is a new class of fluorescent probes with large Stokes shift that are excited by UV light and emit fluorescence in the range 360-450 nm.
 These fluorophores, including modified nucleic and amino acids possess great potential for life science and material science applications. p-TIRF and lg-TIRF systems are well suited for TIRFing such fluorophores.

 where k- is a coefficient, constant for the given microscope, S- coefficient of the CCD camera, which is typically proportional to the area of single pixel and the quantum yield of the camera.
 The table below enumerates the relative efficiency of objectives with different numerical apertures and magnifications.
-For example, an 1.20 NA X60 objective, which is available as a cost-efficient water-immersion objective, provides 42% efficiency, relatively to the costly 1.49NA X60 lens.
-The collection efficiency of this lens even exceeds that of the 1.49NA X100 objective.
+For example, a 60X/1.20 objective, which is available as a cost-efficient water-immersion lens, provides 65% efficiency, relatively to the costly 60X/1.49 lens.
+The collection efficiency of inexpensive 60X/1.20 lens exceeds that of the pricey 100x/1.49 objective.

-The proximity of the glass surface results in anisotropy of the fluorescence emitted by a fluorescent dipole in TIRF mode [14, 15].
-The emission patterns of fluorophores that are located closer than 50 nm to glass-water interface are shifted toward the coverslip, which is an additional rational for using high NA objectives.
-However, for most single molecule detection experiments the NA=1.20 turns to be sufficient.
+The proximity of the fluorophore to the surface of glass results in anisotropy of the fluorescence emitted in TIRF mode [14, 15].
+The emission pattern of a fluorophore located closer than 50 nm to glass-water interface is shifted toward the coverslip, which is an additional rational for using high NA objectives.
+However, for most single molecule detection experiments a 60X/1.20 objective turns to be sufficient.

-In summary, the problems of stay light, poor signal-to-background ratio, and compromised quality of the evanescent wave are inherent only to objective-type TIRF geometry.
+In summary, the problem of stay light, which contaminates the evanescent wave and causes poor signal-to-background ratio, is inherent only to objective-type TIRF geometry.
 Compromised quality of TIRF effect caused by undesirable excitation of the bulk of the specimen have been documented in the literature only for the case of o-TIRF geometry.
 [1-6].
 These interferences are caused by the fact that the excitation and emission channels share the same optics.
-On the other hand, there is substantial body of evidence, which suggests that p-TIRF and lg-TIRF geometries demonstrate excellent quality of TIRF effect, yield minimum amount of stray light, and produce crisp and high-contrast TIRF images.
-Both p-TIRF and lg-TIRF geometries employ optical schemes in that the excitation light is naturally independent from the emission channel.
-Published articles show that p-TIRF and lg-TIRF geometries are well-suited for single molecule detection, living cell membrane studies, and other areas of lifesciences.
+On the other hand, p-TIRF and lg-TIRF geometries demonstrate excellent quality of TIRF effect, yield minimum amount of stray light, and produce crisp and high-contrast TIRF images.
+Both p-TIRF and lg-TIRF geometries employ optical schemes in that the excitation light is separated and naturally independent from the emission channel.
+Published articles show that p-TIRF and lg-TIRF geometries are well-suited for single molecule detection, super resolution methods, living cell membrane studies, and other areas of lifesciences.
 For supersensitive TIRF experiments it is rational to use p-TIRF and lg-TIRF with microscope objectives of high or moderate NA numbers (>1.0 and more) to ensure that the objective collects sufficient portion of the emitted fluorescence.
-For additional information please visit www.tirf-labs.com or contact TIRF Labs: email@example.com.
+For additional information please visit www.tirf-labs.com or contact TIRF Labs: firstname.lastname@example.org.

 Lightguide-based TIRF geometry.
 Lg-TIRF is a sensible alternative to o-TIRF.
 It is a flexible geometry available with open perfusion chambers on inverted microscopes, and closed flow cells .
 Lg-TIRF can be used with dry, water- and oil-immersion objectives, with UV and visible excitation.
 Novel method of Shallow Angle Fluorescence Microscopy, in which objects a few microns away from the surface are illuminated, can be implemented at the same platform .
 Lg-TIRF principles are close to that of p-TIRF: the excitation light is naturally independent from the emission channel.
 In lg-TIRF, the excitation light undergoes multiple reflections from the top and the bottom surface of glass or silica coverslip which serves as the TIRF lightguide.
 The excitation light escapes from the opposite end of the coverslip.
 Unlike in o-TIRF, it does not enter the emission channel.
 The optical scheme of lg-TIRF allows for using Petri dish chambers for experiments with live cells.
 Potential source of scatter and autofluorescence is the coverslip material.
 Additionally, the top, bottom, and end surfaces of the coverslip play role in lg-TIRF.
 For demanding TIRF experiments these surfaces should be of high quality.